mongodb-labs/drivers-evergreen-tools/README.md

 This repo is meant for MongoDB drivers to bootstrap their Evergreen configuration files.
-It contains set of scripts for tasks that most drivers will need to perfrom, such as downloading MongoDB for the current platform, and launching various topologies.
+It contains set of scripts for tasks that most drivers will need to perform, such as downloading MongoDB for the current platform, and launching various topologies.

 # Using

+## In Evergreen

 The bundled [`.evergreen/config.yml`](.evergreen/config.yml) file contains a suggested template for drivers to use.